If you are looking for the best day trading platform in Canada, this article is for you.

 The regular trading fee for stocks is $4.95 minimum and $9.95 maximum per trade.

-These fees are rebated partially or in full depending on how much you pay in trading commissions each month.
+These fees are rebated partially or in full, depending on how much you pay in monthly trading commissions.

 Promotion: Get $50 in free trades when you fund your account with a minimum of $1,000.

 Qtrade is the best Canadian day trading platform for customer support.